aaronhnsy/discord-ext-lava/README.md

 commands extension of [discord.py](https://github.com/Rapptz/discord.py).

 # Support
-Support for using Slate can be found in my [discord server](https://discord.com/invite/xP8xsHr), or by opening an issue on this github.
+Support for using Slate can be found in my [discord server](https://discord.com/invite/xP8xsHr), or by opening an issue on this GitHub.

 # Documentation
 Slate uses [readthedocs.org](https://readthedocs.org/).
 The latest versions documentation can be found [here](https://slate-py.readthedocs.io/en/latest/) and previous versions can